Fodor's Expert Review Mae Salong Village

-Visit this remote mountain village, 48 km (30 miles) northwest of Chiang Rai along a serpentine road, Highway 1234, and you could be excused for believing you'd strayed over a couple of borders and into China.
-The one-street hamlet (the mountainside has no room for further expansion) is the home of descendants of Chinese Nationalist troops who fled through Burma from the advancing communist army of Mao Tse-tung in 1949.
-They brought many Chinese traditions and skills with them, and now live mostly from cultivating tea, coffee, and fruit.
-Orchards and tea and coffee plantations drape the mountainsides, while visitors crowd the slopes in December and January to admire the cherry blossoms and swaths of sunflowers.
-Call at any of the numerous tea shops for a pot of refreshing Oolong.
-A local bus service runs from Chiang Rai to Mae Salong, and most Chiang Rai travel agents offer day-tours for around B3,000.
+Visit this remote mountain village northwest of Chiang Rai, and you could be excused for believing you'd strayed over a couple of borders and into China.
+The one-street hamlet—the mountainside leaves no room for further expansion—is the home of the descendants of Chinese Nationalist troops who arrived here in the 1960s after spending a dozen or so years in Burma following the Communists' ascension to power in China.
+The settlers established orchards and tea and coffee plantations that now drape the mountainsides; in December and January, visitors crowd the slopes to admire the cherry blossoms and swaths of sunflowers.
+Call at any of the numerous tea shops for a pot of refreshing oolong.
+A local bus service runs from Chiang Rai to Mae Salong (the village's official, Thai, name is Santikhiri), and most Chiang Rai travel agents offer day tours for about B3,000.